zopefoundation/z3c.pt/docs/narr/tal.rst

 #. ``tal:attributes``

 #. ``tal:omit-tag``

-.. note:: There is an additional statement named ``tal:on-error``.
-   Since the ``tal:on-error`` statement is only invoked when an error occurs, it does not appear in the ordering specification.

 There is a reasoning behind this ordering.
 Because users often want to set up variables for use in other statements contained within this